mayura-andrew/personal-blog/pages/posts/building-a-email-client-api-using-go.md

 ##### Limitations of Googel SMTP

 - Email Sending Limits: Google SMTP has a daily sending limit.
 Exceeding these limits will result in temporarily losing the ability to send emails.
-- More about Google SMTP read [this](https://support.google.com/a/answer/176600?hl=en)
+- To learn more about Google SMTP, check out the resources section below.

 ##### Security Considerations
 - Authentication and Authorization: Currently, the API does not implement authentication or authorization mechanisms.
 This poses a security risk as unauthorized users could potentially send emails or access sensitive endpoints.
 Implementing robust authentication (such as OAuth2 or JWT) and role-based access control will be essential to secure the API.